somechild/Data-structures-practice/README.md

 *I still need to comment the jQuery stuff which sets up the visualization, but I'm  planning on having it visualized using the HTML5 canvas in the near future with animations and everything -- so maybe I'll just comment the stuff then

 ## Sorts
-Merge-sort & Quicksort have been done in CPP.
+Merge-sort & Quicksort have been done in CPP & JS.

+Counting sort done in JS

 Gotta make the code more efficient though especially in terms of space complexity and probably can also be improved slightly in terms of time complexity